developerPete/LochNessMontyHall/README.md

 The result is returned as JSON in the format:
 {"staySuccessCount":X,"switchSuccessCount":Y,"roundsCount":X+Y}

+JDK 1.8.0

 How to run the application:

 Alternative 1 (if you do want to compile it yourself):